Small Entity Declaration Tool

 The [applicant— please indicate name of applicant] believes that in accordance with the Patent Rules, they are entitled to pay fees at the small entity level in respect of this application and in respect of any patent issued on the basis of this application.

 [Identify the application]

-Mr. or Ms. applicant or patent agent
+Mr. or Ms. applicant or patent agent (or other authorized person)

 Small Entity declarations provided by third parties requesting re-examination